prabal-k/RAG-Based-QA-System/README.md

 git clone https://github.com/prabal-k/RAG-Based-QA-System
 ```

-### 2. Create and Activate a Python Virtual Environment
+### 2. Open with VsCode ,Create and Activate a Python Virtual Environment

 ### On Windows:
 ```